 Communications styles, which can go from very verbal, direct, and active to very indirect with lots of non-verbal cues.
 Some of my US colleagues are very direct in their communications styles while others beat around the bush and choose their words more carefully or use gestures and facial expressions rather than words to communicate with me.
 Understanding how each of my team members communicates helps me keep my radar up for when they’re telling me something important – with words or non-verbally.

-Evaluation styles, which can range from direct to indirect, especially when delivering negative feedback.
-In a performance review, some people will come in and declare, “That project was a disaster!”
-Or “Your performance this year was really not great.”
+Evaluation styles can range from direct to indirect, especially when delivering negative feedback.
+In a performance review, some people will come in and declare, “That project was a disaster!” or “Your performance this year was really not great.”
 Some people will be appalled by this and feel devastated, while others won’t even hear the message that things aren’t good unless this level of directness is used.
 Others will be much more indirect in communicating negative feedback, saying something like, “The business performance was adequate but not as expected.”
 If the two people in this conversation come from different ends of the evaluation spectrum, one may understand that they clearly communicated that expectations weren’t met while the other person may understand that their personal performance was fine even though the overall business tanked.

 Styles of Leadership